Last updated September 20th, 2021.

 How Are Frontier Markets Different?

-Frontier markets are a step below emerging markets on the developmental ladder.
-They often boast rapidly growing economies which rely on internal factors far more than FDI.
+Frontier markets are a step below emerging on the economic development ladder.
+Yet they often boast rapidly growing economies which rely on internal factors, like their strong demographics, far more than FDI.

-A side effect is that frontier economies aren’t nearly as dependent on global markets.
+What’s the effect from all this?
+Frontier economies aren’t nearly as dependent on global markets.
 They’re less correlated with the NASDAQ and its daily whims.

 These high-growth nations commonly skip global recessions altogether.
-Cambodia and Vietnam are both frontier markets that haven’t entered recession for over two decades… all while growing at an average pace above 6% each year.
+Cambodia and Vietnam are just a few frontier markets which haven’t entered recession for over two decades… all while increasing their economy’s size by 6% each year.

 You shouldn’t paint all frontier markets with a broad brush either though.